stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 described in {{!RFC1996}}.

-Traditional DNS notifications, which are here referred to as ”NOTIFY(SOA)”, are sent from a primary server to a secondary server to minimize the latter’s convergence time to a new version of the zone.
+Traditional DNS notifications, which are here referred to as "NOTIFY(SOA)", are sent from a primary server to a secondary server to minimize the latter's convergence time to a new version of the zone.
 This mechanism successfully addresses a significant inefficiency in the original protocol.